The arithmetic of critical values I: equicritical quartic polynomials: Critical values of polynomials: arithmetic and geometry

 We are now ready to prove Proposition \ref{dd3}: \begin{proof}[Proof of Proposition \ref{dd3}] As $\theta_d$ is étale over $U_d\setminus V_d$ by Lemma \ref{jac} (i), it is unramified with finite fibers.
 Applying Bezout's Theorem, we find that the cardinality of the fiber above $Q\in U_d\setminus V_d$ equals $d^{d-1}$ minus the number of points at infinity of \eqref{var}; as its right-hand side is homogeneous, the points at infinity are found by letting it vanish for $1\le j\le d-1$, and hence correspond to the \textit{nonzero} vectors of critical points of normalized polynomials having all finite critical values $0$.
-But a polynomial $h$ with $C_h=\{0\}$ (as a set) must vanish at all roots of $h'$, necessarily with higher multiplicity, which implies that $h'$---and hence $h$---have a single root, of multiplicity equal to the degree.
-Therefore, if $h$ is normalized then it must be of the form $h(x)=x^d$, which shows that there are no intersection points at infinity: we have $|\theta_d^{-1}(Q)|=d^{d-1}$.
+But a polynomial $h$ with $C_h=\{0\}$ (as a multiset) must vanish at all roots of $h'$, necessarily with higher multiplicity, which implies that $h'$---and hence $h$---have a single root, of multiplicity equal to the degree.
+Therefore, if $h$ is normalized then we must have $h(x)=x^d$, showing that there are no intersection points at infinity: we have $|\theta_d^{-1}(Q)|=d^{d-1}$.
 Now, any normalized polynomial $f$ in our fiber is equivalent to $d^2$ normalized polynomials in the same fiber, given by $f(\mu_d x+b)$ for $\mu_d$ any $d$-th root of unity in $k$ and $b$ any of the $d$ distinct roots of $f$.
 Therefore, we are left with $d^{d-3}$ topological types over each point of $U_d\setminus V_d$.

 Let now $Q\in V_d$, and assume that the entry of $Q$ that is $0$ is the first one (we can safely do so, since all our equations are symmetric).
 If $f\in\theta_d^{-1}(Q),$ then one of the critical values of $f$ is $0$, so $f$ has a common root with $f'$ and hence a double root---exactly one, since the critical values are distinct.
 Therefore, in computing the number of topological types in each fiber, we need to divide its cardinality by $d(d-1)$ instead of $d^2$.
 On the other hand, in virtue of how $\widetilde\theta_d$ is defined, the preimage of $Q$ under $\theta_d$ has the same number of elements (without multiplicity) as the preimage of $Q$ under $\widetilde\theta_d$, since the first equation of \eqref{var} has the form $f_1(x_1,...,x_{d-1})=0$ with $x_1^2\mid f_1$.
 But Lemma \ref{jac} (ii) tells us that $\widetilde\theta_d$ is étale over $V_d$, so by the same argument as above it has fibers of cardinality $(d-1)d^{d-2},$ and we are done. \end{proof}